A.J. Dillon Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Season Stats

-- The Packers have called a pass in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
+- The Packers have thrown the ball in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
 This offensive attack ranks 13th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Dillon's matchup with the Vikings.